vkbansal/vkbansal.me/src/posts/2016/saving-csv-using-javascript.md

     ```
     1,Timothy,Hamilton,Male,146.205.212.14
     ```
-2. The fileds can contain any letters and numbers but no quotes and commas.
+2. The fields can contain any letters and numbers but no quotes and commas.
     ```
     3,Terry,Vasquez,Male,119.83.126.89 // Correct
     3,Terry,"Vas'qu,ez",Male,119.83.126.89 // This is also correct CSV,